cryptohack/cryptohack-blog/_posts/2021-01-22-logarithmic-time-factoring-magic-trick.md

 ---
 layout: post
 title: "Factoring in logarithmic time: a mathemagic trick"
-categories:
+categories: News
 author: Robin Jadoul
 meta: "Factoring in logarithmic time: a mathemagic trick"
-tags:
+tags: RSA Broken-Cryptography
 excerpt_separator: <!--more-->
 ---

 When you have an interest in cryptography, and you occasionally browse reddit, you've probably seen something like this before.
 Someone creates a new post on r/crypto or r/cryptography, claiming to be able to efficiently factor integers or RSA moduli.
-This then usually goes hand in hand with a serious lack of context and explanation, notation that is questionable at best, often just plain unreadable, and an aversion of providing proper proof by factoring an actual, cryptographically big modulus.
-Yet because it's hard to understand, and somethings there's math involved that at first glance seems like it might have some deeper meaning, you're left wondering, is there some insight to be found here.
+This then usually goes hand in hand with a serious lack of context and explanation, notation that is questionable at best, often just plain unreadable, and an aversion to providing even minimal proof by factoring an actual, cryptographically big modulus.
+Yet because it's hard to understand, and sometimes there's math involved that at first glance seems like it might have some deeper meaning, you're left wondering, is there some insight to be found here.

 **Spoiler alert**: nope...
 <!--more-->